isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2139.md

 ---
-title: A device that increases humidity in farm premises for more optimal plant growth.
+title: Humidifier Equipment
 permalink: /productivity-solutions-grant/solutionrepo/solution2139
 ---

 ### Description

+A device that increases humidity in farm premises for more optimal plant growth.

 ### Details of Solution